dpgaspar/Flask-AppBuilder/docs/quickhowto.rst

 With this initial config, the framework will only create 'can_add' and 'can_delete' permissions on GroupGeneralView as the only allowed.
 So users and even the administrator of the application will not have the possibility to add list or show permissions on Group table view.
 Base available permission are: can_add, can_edit, can_delete, can_list, can_show.
-More detailed info on :doc `security`
+More detailed info on :doc: `security`

     - **Base Filtering**